 The first asphalt sealcoating material that will be discussed is Coal Tar Emulsion.
 This material is created as a result from the “coking process” in steel manufacturing.
 It is comprised of a mixture of thousands of chemicals that are different in molecular structure than asphalt itself.
 This allows Coal Tar Emulsion to protect the asphalt from the harsh effects of UV rays, petroleum based products and water.

-Coal Tar Emulsions’ only down side is its blackish gray color.
-Many contractors will mix the darker Asphalt Emulsion with the Coal Tar Emulsion sealer to create a darker sealer and get the best of both worlds, superior durability and dark color.
+Coal Tar Emulsions’ main downside is its blackish gray color.
+Many contractors will mix the darker Asphalt Emulsion with the Coal Tar Emulsion sealer to create a darker sealer.
 Contractors tend to use their own mix rates.
 General mixing guidelines are 60-90% Coal Tar Emulsion to 10-40% Asphalt Emulsion.

 Coal Tar Emulsion is a water based sealer.
 Water is used to enable the contractor to use it in a workable state.
 After the sealer has been applied, the water evaporates, which leaves a durable film.
-Many people have a tendency to ask if an Coal Tar sealer is latex or oil based.
+Many people have a tendency to ask if a Coal Tar sealer is latex or oil based.
 The answer is neither.
-Instead its main composition is Coal Tar itself.
+Instead, its main composition is Coal Tar itself.

 The next sealcoating material is Asphalt Emulsion.
 This material is fairly new to the asphalt sealcoating world.
 It was created because the supplies of Coal Tar Emulsion have been diminishing in recent years.